SiJBC/Template-Engine---Employee-Summary/README.md

 node app.js

-enter manager details must be a string containing letters only enter the manager id must only contain numbers enter the email must be in propeer email formation user@domain.com
+<enter> manager details must be a string containing letters only
+<enter> the manager id must only contain numbers
+<enter> the email must be in propeer email formation "user@domain.com"

 when the project works it looks like the screenshot below